Saransh-cpp/BookRentApp-Chapter3/README.md

 1. Take up an already existing issue or create a new (but a valid) one.
 2. Pull the latest code in.
 ```
-# make sure you are on the main branch
+# make sure you are on the master branch
-git pull upstream main
+git pull upstream master
 ```
 3. Create a new branch.
 ```